Marijuana Dispensaries in Cincinnati

 Are there Marijuana Dispensaries in Cincinnati?

-No. There are no adult-use dispensaries in Cincinnati as recreational marijuana remains illegal statewide in Ohio.
+Yes.
+There are multiple adult-use dispensaries in Cincinnati licensed and operational since recreational marijuana became legal in Ohio.

 Are there Medical Marijuana Dispensaries in Cincinnati?